dutangc/CASdatasets/man-md/swautoins.md

 # Swedish Motor Insurance dataset

+## Description

  This dataset contains motor insurance data collected in 1977 in Sweden by the Swedish Committee on the Analysis of Risk Premium.
 Records contains individuals characteristics in addition to claim counts and severities.

 ```r
 data(swautoins)